Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

 The remaining node selection rules \emph{hybrid search}, \emph{best-projection search}, and \emph{best-first search with plunging} all aim for a compromise between primal and dual improvements.
-This sophistication does not pay off: In \cref{fig:comp:nodeselection}, we can see that the cumulative frequency of solved instances is for all three rules contained in the band spanned by the \emph{most-feasible search} and \emph{best-first search} rules.
-Moreover, among those three, the best performing rule is \emph{hybrid search}, which is most similar to \emph{best-first search}.
+This sophistication does not pay off: In \cref{lcsp:fig:comp:nodeselection}, we can see that, for all three rules, the cumulative frequency of solved instances is contained in the band spanned by the \emph{most-feasible search} and \emph{best-first search} rules.
+Moreover, among those three, the best-performing rule is \emph{hybrid search}, which is most similar to \emph{best-first search}.

+\paragraph{Branching Rules} For each branching rule, we depict the cumulative frequency of solved instances over the number of \gls{bb} nodes and \gls{sp} searches in \cref{lcsp:fig:comp:branch}.
+In all cases, all instances were solved to optimality.